-23 Best Practices for Google Shopping Product Feed Optimization (2023)
+23 Google Shopping Product Feed Optimization Tips for 2024

 81% of people search online to find products or details about products before purchasing.
 59% of them start their search on Google.